 - Great Myths of the Great Depression by Lawrence W. Reed - Students today are often given a skewed account of the Great Depression of 1929-1941 that condemns free-market capitalism as the cause of, and promotes government intervention as the solution to, the economic hardships of the era.
 In this essay based on a popular lecture, Foundation for Economic Education (FEE) President Lawrence W. Reed debunks this conventional view and traces the central role that poor government policy played in fostering this legendary catastrophe.

 - The Law by Frederic Bastiat - The Law is Frédéric Bastiat's timeless defense of the free society.
 With his characteristically clear writing, Bastiat lays out the formula for the proper role of the state in a free society.
 Nobel laureate F. A. Hayek called Bastiat a "publicist of genius."
 Intellectual historian Murray N. Rothbard said Bastiat was "indeed a lucid and superb writer, whose brilliant and witty essays and fables to this day are remarkable and devastating demolitions of protectionism and of all forms of government subsidy and control."

 Request Your FREE Classroom Kit

-Full kits are only available for domestic shipping if you have 25 or more students.
-Expect 3-4 weeks for delivery.
+Kits are only available for domestic shipping if you have 25 or more students.
+Expect 1-2 weeks for delivery after request approval.

-If you have less than 25 students or live outside the United States, we'll send you the classroom kit in digital format, or you may contact us to negotiate shipping.
+If you have less than 25 students or live outside the United States, we will send you the Classroom Kit in digital format, or you may contact us to negotiate shipping.